by Michael R. Gaudet

 I was really happy to read this sparkling, glowing review from my friend Dylan Loewe, (White House writer) after he read "Dancing with Rejection" aboard "Air Force 1" over the Atlantic Ocean...Dylan is one of the USA's top, elite writers, so reading this from him is extremely gratifying!
 My hope is that more of the over 200 people that have purchased and read the book in the first month will be moved to write a review and post it at Amazon.com... http://goo.gl/kBlnlJ

 "I just wanted to send a quick note to say that I finished your book and that I absolutely loved it.
 It was thoughtful and inspiring, and all around an excellent read.
-I've just recommended it to a friend.
+I've just recommended it to my friends.
 Wonderful work - you deserve to be very proud of it.
 I hope it gets the attention it deserves."

 Listen to Steve Brown's Musical Tribute